Skip to content

 • Community content (local events, partnerships, causes you support)

-Determine your posting frequency based on your capacity and audience expectations.
-Starting with 3-5 posts per week across your chosen platforms is typically manageable for most SMEs whilst maintaining audience engagement.
+Set your posting frequency based on your capacity and audience expectations.
+For most SMEs, 3-5 posts per week across your chosen platforms is manageable.
+It also keeps your audience engaged.

 Step 5: Create and Schedule Your Content

-With your framework established, begin populating your calendar.
-Start by marking important dates: holidays, local events, industry-specific occasions, and your own business milestones or promotions.
+With your framework in place, start filling in the calendar.
+First, mark the important dates: holidays, local events, industry occasions, and your own business milestones or promotions.

-Batch content creation is incredibly efficient.
-Set aside dedicated time weekly or monthly to create multiple posts at once.
-This approach ensures visual consistency and allows for better strategic thinking about your overall messaging.
+Batch content creation is highly efficient.
+Set aside dedicated time each week or month to create several posts at once.
+This keeps your visuals consistent.
+It also gives you space to think strategically about your overall message.

-When writing captions, remember to include relevant hashtags, location tags, and calls-to-action that encourage engagement.
-Save templates for common post types to speed up the creation process.
+When you write captions, include relevant hashtags, location tags, and calls-to-action that drive engagement.
+Save templates for common post types to speed things up.

 Step 6: Monitor Performance and Adjust Your Strategy

-Your content calendar should be a living document that evolves based on performance data and changing business needs.
-Weekly reviews of your analytics will reveal what content resonates most with your audience.
+Your content calendar should be a living document.
+It evolves with performance data and changing business needs.
+Review your analytics weekly.
+You'll soon see what content resonates most with your audience.

-Pay attention to engagement rates, reach, and any spikes in website traffic or foot traffic that correlate with specific posts.
-Don't be afraid to double down on what works and eliminate what doesn't.
+Watch your engagement rates, reach, and any spikes in website or foot traffic tied to specific posts.
+Don't be afraid to double down on what works and drop what doesn't.

 Seasonal adjustments are crucial for SMEs.
-Your content calendar should reflect the changing needs of your business throughout the year, from summer outdoor dining promotions to new year fitness campaigns.
+Your calendar should reflect how your business changes through the year.
+That ranges from summer outdoor dining promotions to new year fitness campaigns.

 Making Your Content Calendar Work for You

-Creating a social media content calendar transforms reactive posting into proactive marketing strategy.
-By planning ahead, maintaining consistency, and regularly reviewing performance, you'll build stronger relationships with your customers whilst freeing up time to focus on running your business.
+A social media content calendar turns reactive posting into proactive strategy.
+Plan ahead, stay consistent, and review performance often.
+You'll build stronger relationships with customers.
+You'll also free up time to run your business.

-Remember, the best content calendar is one you'll actually use consistently.
-Start simple, establish good habits, and gradually add complexity as your confidence and capacity grow.
-Your future self—and your business results—will thank you for the investment in strategic social media planning.
+Remember, the best content calendar is one you'll actually use.
+Start simple.
+Build good habits.
+Add complexity as your confidence and capacity grow.
+Your future self, and your business results, will thank you for investing in strategic social media planning.

 L